raetha/wyzesense2mqtt/docs/cli_tools.md

 ### `remove-dongle`

 Permanently removes a single dongle and all of its sensors from MQTT and local storage.
-Prints the dongle MAC, all sensors with their type and name, and the data directory path before making any changes.
+A dongle's sensors are the `state.yaml` entries that record it as their owner.
+Prints the dongle MAC and all sensors with their type and name before making any changes; with `--apply` those sensors are also removed from `sensors.yaml` and `state.yaml`.

 ```bash
 # Dry run — show what would be removed